klaytn/kips/KIPs/kip-fungible_token.md

 #### symbol

 Returns the symbol of the token.
-E.g. "KLAY".
+E.g. `"MT"`.

 OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.